 - Take the hash value “ba7816bf8f01cfea414140de5dae2223b00361a396177a9cb410ff61” and append “._openpgpkey.” as well as the domain name of your e-mail server and a closing dot

-We didn’t implement this for reasons which we will explain in an upcoming article about the current state of GnuPG.
+We didn’t implement this for reasons explained in GnuPG for e-mail encryption and signing.
 Moreover, most clients don’t seem to support OPENPGPKEY at the moment.

 According to RFC 7929, DNSSEC must be present and DNSSEC validation is mandatory for clients.
 This means that you must implement DNSSEC in order to provide a verifiable OPENPGPKEY resource record.